Argparse

 print('Program is done.')

-The command-line program shown above is in a file named argparse_cli.py.
-Examples of running the program from the terminal are shown below:
+The command-line program shown above is in a file named main.py.
+Output from running the program in the terminal are shown below.

 Item 0